datalowe/text-editor-backend/README.md

 ### Document-related endpoints
 All these endpoints require that the user is already authenticated, ie an 'x-access-token' header is included in the request and holds a valid JWT.
 * `example.com:port/editor-api/document`: GET.
-Returns a JSON-formatted body with an array holding all text documents in the database, including '_id', 'title' and 'body' fields for each one.
+Returns a JSON-formatted body with an array holding all text documents in the database, including 'id', 'title' and 'body' fields for each one.
 * `example.com:port/editor-api/document/<document_id>`: GET.
-Returns a JSON-formatted body with a single object representing a matching text document in the database, including '_id', 'title' and 'body' fields.
+Returns a JSON-formatted body with a single object representing a matching text document in the database, including 'id', 'title' and 'body' fields.
 * `example.com:port/editor-api/document`: POST.
 Requires request to include a JSON-formatted body which has keys 'title' and 'body'.
-Returns a JSON-formatted body with a single object representing the created text document in the database, including '_id', 'title' and 'body' fields.
+Returns a JSON-formatted body with a single object representing the created text document in the database, including 'id', 'title' and 'body' fields.
 * `example.com:port/editor-api/document/<document_id>`: PUT.
 Requires request to include a JSON-formatted body which has keys 'title' and 'body'.
-Returns a JSON-formatted body with a single object representing the updated text document in the database, including '_id', 'title' and 'body' fields.
+Returns a JSON-formatted body with a single object representing the updated text document in the database, including 'id', 'title' and 'body' fields.

 ## socket.io events
 See 'app.ts' for code related to how the `socket.io` package is used to accept and broadcast events related to document body updates.